 What resources don’t we have stats for?

-ABC-CLIO, hoopla audiobooks and ebooks, ProQuest Research Companion, North American Women's Letters and Diaries (starting in June 2020), Statistical Abstract (starting in January 2020).
+ABC-CLIO, hoopla audiobooks and ebooks (consortial stats only, no library level stats), ProQuest Research Companion, North American Women's Letters and Diaries (starting in June 2020), Statistical Abstract (starting in January 2020).
 No consortial reports are available.
 Statistics can be downloaded by individual libraries for all of these resources except for hoopla.
 Consortial reports will not be available for hoopla until they roll out the consortial platform functionality.

 Why are abstract numbers lower with COUNTER 5 than COUNTER 4 reports?

 NC LIVE used Result Clicks for Abstracts in COUNTER 5, and we use Total Item Investigations for Abstracts plus Full Text Views in COUNTER 5.
 “Result clicks (COUNTER 4 metric) is defined as a click resulting from search results.
 This can include article links, ILL, catalog links in the search results.
 Total item investigations (COUNTER 5 metric) is defined as a retrieval (viewing, downloading, printing, emailing items – whether abstract or full-text).”

 Starting with January 2020 reports, NC LIVE is using COUNTER 5 reports for Gale and ProQuest, instead of COUNTER 4 reports.
 We are using the COUNTER 5 DR D1 (Database Search and Item Usage) Report.

 For more information about COUNTER 5 Item Requests vs. Total Item Investigations, please see: https://www.

 Can my library see our vendor reports?